intu Victoria Centre, Nottingham

 intu Victoria Centre is at heart of Nottingham, one of the UK’s most popular city centres

-For local people or visitors to the city looking for the best shopping and eating experiences, the refurbished intu Victoria Centre has it all – top brands and great restaurants.
+For local people or visitors to the city looking for the best shopping and eating experiences, the refurbished intu Victoria Centre has it all – top brands and great new restaurants in the pipeline.

 With its landmark entrance and popular anchor stores of John Lewis and House of Fraser, intu Victoria Centre is the chosen destination for 24 million shopping visits a year.
-Its recent £42 million makeover has transformed it into a modern and contemporary retail space that is enticing new brands such Kiko, Swatch and Superdry to the city of Nottingham for the first time.
+Its recent £42 million makeover has transformed it into a modern and contemporary retail space that is enticing new brands such Kiko, Swatch, Lovisa and Superdry to the city of Nottingham for the first time.

 The Clocktower dining quarter is attracting a host of new restaurant names and is generating a new vibrant night-time culture in the city.
 This investment means intu Victoria Centre now boasts an atmospheric casual dining space with a range restaurants to choose from, extending the opening hours of the centre and attracting people from further for longer.

 weekly repeat visitors

 Meet some of our friends at intu Victoria Centre

 The £42 million transformation of intu Victoria Centre has created a stylish, contemporary retail space that has enticed new and exciting brands such Kiko, Swatch and Superdry to the city of Nottingham for the first time.
-Existing tenants, such as JD Sports and Vision Express, have upsized.
+Existing tenants, such as Boost and Three, have upsized.